-Yet even with all the promotion given to these foods many people still don't understand what antioxidants are or how they work within the body to keep us healthy.
-To clear up a little of this confusion let's take a little peek at one of our most highly promoted foods for good health.
-Broccoli is loved, hated, and always the brunt of jokes when it comes to foods that are good for you.
+Yet even with all the promotion given to these foods many people still don't put them into their shopping bag while at the grocery store.
+I can only assume that it is because the role antioxidants play in keeping the body healthy is misunderstood so to clear up a little of this confusion let's take a little peek at one of our most highly promoted foods for good health.
+Broccoli is loved, hated, and always the brunt of jokes when it comes to foods that are good for us.
 For years we have been advised to consume broccoli but the reasoning as to why we should eat it has been a little smudgy at best.
-For most people the simple message has been that broccoli is a green vegetable and green foods are good for you so just eat it.
+For most people the simple message has been that broccoli is a green vegetable and green foods are good for you so don't question why, just eat it.

-Now let's dive inside the body and see what happens when we consume them.
-Our body requires oxygen to function but when our body uses oxygen free radicals are created as a byproduct of this transaction.
+Now let's dive inside the body and see what happens when we consume these.
+The human body requires oxygen to function but when our body uses oxygen free radicals are created as a byproduct of this transaction.
 Free radicals are molecules that are incomplete and therefor highly unstable within the body.
 Once a free radical is formed it sets off in an effort to become stable again and it can only accomplish this by stealing electrons from another molecule within the body.

 When they donate or give an oxygen molecule to a free radical and make it complete they stop the chain reaction of cell damage.
 The now complete molecule has no reason to continue disrupting other molecules.
 By preventing or slowing down this destructive chain of damage antioxidants in effect actually help to slow down the aging processes.